 Every Saturday, you can shop the Piety Street Market for creative art, jewelry, collectibles and homemade goods from over 60 vendors.
 On December 15th, the market is dedicated to the holidays.
 Food and live music will accompany you while you shop!
 Venture to Dr. Bob Folk Art nearby for some one-of-a-kind, funky, NOLA-inspired art.

 Take the St. Charles streetcar down to the Arts Market of New Orleans in Palmer Park.
-On November 24th and 25th and December 15th and 16th, holiday shoppers can browse through the work of 80-130 local artists featuring photography, painting, ceramics, glasswork, soap and more!
+On November 30th and December 1st, 21st and 22nd, holiday shoppers can browse through the work of 80-130 local artists featuring photography, painting, ceramics, glasswork, soap and more!

 Merriment Magazine Street begins the day after Thanksgiving and lasts until Christmas Eve.
 You can find all you need for decorating, gifts and entertaining.
 Some of our favorite spots along Magazine Street for gifts include NOLA Couture for New Orleans-inspired tees and accessories, Tasc Performance for athletic wear, Hazelnut for gifts for the home, and Pippen Lane for children’s clothing.